 I usually recommend a combination of both.
 If you have a team of people who have criminal tax experience and potentially criminal trial experience, then you have a very well-rounded defense team.
 A lot of our most successful cases come from working in tandem with criminal defense counsel.

 If you are in the middle of a criminal investigation or even if you have reasons to suspect you might soon be, you want to have the best team possible because the consequences are so severe.
-I think it is a good idea to have a blend of both.
+Again, I think it is best to have a blend of both.

-What I recommend is, no matter whom you hire, whether it is our firm or somebody else, go interview them.
-Go talk to them about what their level of experience is.
-Go talk to them about ways they think they can help in the investigation and get honest feedback.
+No matter whom you hire, whether it is our firm or somebody else, I recommend that you interview them.
+Talk to them about what their level of experience is.
+Talk to them about ways they think they can help in the investigation and get honest feedback.

 You have the right to choose who your counsel is.
 Make an informed decision.
-Talk to criminal defense counsel; talk to criminal tax counsel.
-Weigh the pros and cons and make a decision from there.
+Talk to criminal defense counsel and talk to criminal tax counsel.
+Weigh the pros and cons and before making your decision.